Jak57/documentation/libvpx.md

     * The second pass encodes the video, using the analysis of the first pass to allocate bitrate efficiently across the video.

 32. unsigned int rc_2pass_vbr_corpus_complexity
+    * Used in two-pass variable bitrate (VBR) video encoding to estimate the complexity of the video corpus (a collection of video frames or content).
+    * Helps encoder allocate bits effectively across the video sequence to achieve the target bitrate.
+    * Range:
+        * 10-30: low-complexity videos.
+        * 50-100: high-complexity videos.

 ## Keyframe settings (kf)